PortsMaster-MV/PortMaster-MV-New/ports/loderunneronline/loderunneronline/README.md

 ## Notes

 Thanks to Quark Robot (https://mmr.quarkrobot.com/) for this fan-made cross-platform clone.

-Lode Runner is a trademark of Tozai.
-Presage LR titles owned by Activision/Sierra.
-This project has no association with either company.
+Note: Lode Runner is a trademark of Tozai; Presage LR titles owned by Activision/Sierra; this project has no association with either company.

 ## Controls